| articles | chronology|

 in our All Nations/Four Directions March on Saturday, October 12th,

+which we believe represents that spirit of mutual respect.
 In our indigenous traditions, we are responsible for envisioning and

 implementing decisions based on how those decisions will affect seven